Glossary of Common Terms

 Long-acting injectable (LAI):

-A shot of medication administered once or twice a month that serves as an alternative to daily doses of medication
+An injection of antipsychotic medication administered only once or twice a month or once every three months.
+LAIs are an alternative to daily oral doses of medication.

 Mania:

-An abnormally elevated or irritable mood associated with bipolar disorder
+An abnormally elevated euphoric or irritable mood associated with bipolar disorder.

 Manic depression: